treeverse/lakeFS/design/k8s-job-hook.md

 ## Goals

-- Enable hooks that trigger execution of some behavior directly by the lakeFS server using Kubernetes
+- Allow lakeFS actions directly to trigger actions running on Kubernetes
 - Enable non-blocking execution for post-merge and post-merge
 - Support successful job completion as condition for the commit and merge operations